ActionProjects/Actions/actions/pages/theSuits/filed/case2.20-cv-029565-MLCF-DPC/order.md

 standing to pursue his claims in federal court.

-##### I.
+#### I.

-> “The party invoking federal jurisdiction bears the burden of
+> “The party invoking federal jurisdiction bears the burden of establishing”

-establishing” standing to sue.
+standing to sue.

-Lujan v.
-Defs. of Wildlife, 504

-U.S. 555, 561 (1992).
+*~ Lujan v.
+Defs. of Wildlife, 504 U.S. 555, 561 (1992).*

-> “Over the years, [the Supreme Court’s] cases

-have established that the irreducible constitutional minimum of
+> “Over the years, [the Supreme Court’s] cases have established that the irreducible constitutional minimum of standing contains three elements.”

-standing contains three elements.”
-Id. at 560.
+*~ Id. at 560.*

-> “First, the

-plaintiff must have suffered an ‘injury in fact’ – an invasion of

-a legally protected interest which is (a) concrete and

-particularized, and (b) ‘actual or imminent, not “conjectural” or
+> “First, the plaintiff must have suffered an ‘injury in fact’ – an invasion of a legally protected interest which is (a) concrete and particularized, and (b) ‘actual or imminent, not “conjectural” or “hypothetical.”’”

-“hypothetical.”’”
-Id. (citations omitted).
-“Second, there must
+*~ Id. (citations omitted).*

-be a causal connection between the injury and the conduct

-complained of – the injury has to be ‘fairly trace[able] to the

-challenged action of the defendant, and not . . . th[e] result

-[of] the independent action of some third party not before the
+> “Second, there must be a causal connection between the injury and the conduct complained of – the injury has to be ‘fairly trace[able] to the challenged action of the defendant, and not . . . th[e] result [of] the independent action of some third party not before the court.”

-court.”
-Id. (alterations in original) (quoting Simon v.
+*~ Id. (alterations in original) (quoting Simon v.
 E. Ky.

-Welfare Rights Org., 426 U.S. 41–42 (1976)).
-“Third, it must be
+Welfare Rights Org., 426 U.S. 41–42 (1976)).*

+> “Third, it must be

+___
-2 Including departments of motor vehicles, the United States

-Postal Service, private financial institutions, the IRS, and the

-Federal Election Commission.
+[2] Including departments of motor vehicles, the United States Postal Service, private financial institutions, the IRS, and the Federal Election Commission.

-Case 2:20-cv-02965-MLCF-DPC Document 4 Filed 11/03/20 Page 2 of 5
+***Case 2:20-cv-02965-MLCF-DPC Document 4 Filed 11/03/20 Page 3 of 5***

-3
+**3**

-‘likely,’ as opposed to merely ‘speculative,’ that the injury will

-be ‘redressed by a favorable decision.’”
-Id. at 561 (quoting
+> ‘likely,’ as opposed to merely ‘speculative,’ that the injury will be ‘redressed by a favorable decision.’”

-Simon, 426 U.S. at 38, 43).
+*~ Id. at 561 (quoting Simon, 426 U.S. at 38, 43).*

-Even at the pleading stage, where “general factual
+Even at the pleading stage, where

-allegations of injury resulting from the defendant’s conduct may
+> “general factual allegations of injury resulting from the defendant’s conduct may suffice,”

-suffice,” Dumas’s complaints do not establish any of these
+Dumas’s complaints do not establish any of these

 indispensable elements.
 See id.

-A. Injury in Fact
+##### A. Injury in Fact

 Dumas has not alleged a sufficiently concrete injury in fact.